dm4th/personal-website/info/projects/docwow.md

 - Supabase PostgreSQL
 - Supabase Edge Functions
 - Supabase Storage
+- OpenAI API
 - OpenAI Embeddings API
 - OpenAI Text Completion API
 - LangChain
 - Prompt Engineering - Parsing Citations
 #### Description
 Having the parsed information ready for retrieval in a PostgreSQL database made the chat interface rather simple.
 All I had to do at this point ws send the user prompt to an edge function, embed it, and check it's similarity against the document embeddings.
 Once I knew which citations were most similar to the prompt, I simply injected the text (title and summary) into a prompt to OpenAI's text completion API and had it respond to the user prompt.
 The most similar citations were also added to a new entry in a database for chat history for later retrieval.
-I streamed the LLM response back to the client so that the user saw in real time how the LLM was responding with factual information about the scanned document.
+I streamed the LLM response back usign the streaming option on the OpenAI API to the client so that the user saw in real time how the LLM was responding with factual information about the scanned document.

 From here the rest of the work was all on the UI.
 Based on the initial specifications for the prototype, I needed a way to actually show where in the document the information was coming from.
 I used the coordinates provided by Textract and stored in the processing steps above to also return the coordinates for cited areas fo teh document back to the client.
 These coordinates as well as a link to the stored PDF file are then sent to the React-PDF worker librrary with the highlighter plug-in enabled to take users to actual cited parts of the document.
 The user can select which citation they would like to see from the chat UI and it will appear in the PDF UI.